Disclaimer: Affiliate links help us produce good content. Learn more.

-Well, based on the VPN pricing trends of 2020, we can only offer you general statements.
+Well, based on the VPN pricing trends of 2021, we can only offer you general statements.
 Some VPNs will probably try to keep their prices unless the market dictates otherwise.
-Some will certainly decrease their VPN price, some may even increase their pricing plans a bit.
+Some will undoubtedly decrease their VPN price, and some may even increase their pricing plans a bit.

 One thing’s for sure, however: if you’re lucky or thorough, you may get your desired VPN at a discounted special price.
-This could mean being anonymous and protected online for about $2-$3 per month – the price of a mini Coffee Frappuccino.
+That means being anonymous and protected online for about $2-$3 per month – the price of a mini coffee frappuccino.